gruntjs/grunt-contrib-qunit/docs/qunit-overview.md

-You can still monitor the status of your unit tests suite visiting your html test page in your browser, but with `grunt-contrib-qunit` you can also run the same suite from the command line interface using the command `grunt qunit`.
+You can still monitor the status of your unit tests suite visiting your html test page in your browser, but with `grunt-contrib-qunit` you can also run the same suite from the command line interface.

-Finally, we will explain how this software works, show how to use it in combination with [grunt-istanbul][] and [grunt-coveralls][], and step-by-step construct a configuration file that will run your tests, measure the code coverage, publish the metrics on the [coveralls][] site.
+This plugin defines one single task: `qunit`.
+Configure it in your `Gruntfile.js`, run it with the `grunt qunit` command.

 Please read about specifying task targets, files and options in the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.